prmtrun/primate/docs/modules/markdown.md

 # Markdown

-This handler module serves Markdown components with the `.md` extension.
+This module serves Markdown components using the `.md` extension.

 ## Install